 On November 30, 2023, Tenaris completed the acquisition of Mattr's pipe coating business unit and other specific assets for \$182.6 million paid in cash.
 Under the purchase contract, the acquisition price was paid based on an estimated closing statement and the final price was subject to a true-up adjustment based on actual amounts of cash, indebtedness, working capital and certain other items as of the closing date.
-After engaging in discussions and negotiations on the price adjustment amount, the parties reached an agreement in principle, subject to documentation, that the aggregate shortfall payment payable by Mattr to Tenaris would amount to \$32.3 million, out of which a net amount of \$25.9 million has already been collected.
-If the agreement is finalized, the final purchase price would amount to \$150.2 million.
+On July 31, 2024, the parties entered into a settlement agreement, pursuant to which the parties agreed that the aggregate shortfall payment payable by Mattr to Tenaris amounted to \$32.3 million and, accordingly, the final purchase price was \$150.2 million.

-The business acquired includes nine plants located in Canada, Mexico, Norway, Indonesia, the UAE and the U.S., and several mobile concrete plants.
+The business acquired includes nine plants located in Canada, Mexico, Norway, Indonesia, the UAE and the U.S. and several mobile concrete plants.
 The business also includes world-class R&D facilities in Toronto and Norway and a wide IP/product portfolio.

 The Company consolidated the balances and results of operations of the acquired business as from November 30, 2023.
-The acquired business contributed revenues of \$297.9 million, assigned to Others segment, and represented a minor contribution to Tenaris's results for the period starting November 30, 2023 and ending June 30, 2024.
+For the nine-month period ended September 30, 2024, the acquired business contributed revenues of \$284.1 million, represented a minor contribution to Tenaris's results, and was initially assigned to the Other segment but subsequently reclassified to the Tubes segment.